emmanuel-battesti/place-bot/README.md

 ## Game Engine

 In *Simple-Playgrounds*, the game engine used is *Arcade*.
-Robots enter a Playground, and start acting and perceiving within this environment.
+Robot enters a Playground, and starts acting and perceiving within this environment.
 The perception/action/communication loop is managed by the game engine.
-At each time step, all perception is acquired, all communication are done.
-Then according to actions to do, robots are moved.
+At each time step, all perception is acquired.
+Then according to actions to do, robot is moved.
 Everything is synchronized, unlike what you would get on a real robot.

 ## Physics Engine